wp-plugins/bp-profile-search/readme.txt

 == Installation ==

-After the standard manual or automatic plugin installation procedure, you'll be able to access the plugin admin page *BuddyPress -> Profile Search*.
+After the standard manual or automatic plugin installation procedure, you'll be able to access the plugin settings page *Users -> Profile Search*.

 = Configuration =